Exploring Languages

 Each call level requires splitting of the list in half and merging of the two sorted lists.
 This takes time proportional to the length of the list argument.

-Each call of msort
+Each call of msort for

-lists longer than one results in two recursive calls of msort
+lists longer than one results in two recursive calls of msort.

-But each successive call of msort
+But each successive call of msort halves the number of elements in

-its input, so there are O(log2 n
+its input, so there are O(log2 n) recursive calls.

-So the total cost is O(n * log2 n
+So the total cost is O(n * log2 n).

 The cost is independent of distribution of elements in the original